 Outfits for your wedding day portraits are pretty straightforward.
 Engagement sessions are a little trickier, and lots of couples ask me for suggestions on what to wear for engagement photos.

-Right off the bat, I recommend trying to avoid logos, all black, bright white (if you want to wear a white dress, go for some texture!), conflicting colors, and not to be all matchy-matchy.
-Those are pretty basic rules-of-thumb that people know to avoid, more or less, but I’ve collected additional suggestions for couples who are preparing to have their pictures taken.
+Right off the bat, avoid logos, all black, bright white (if you want to wear a white dress, go for some texture!), conflicting colors, and not to be all matchy-matchy.
+Those are pretty basic rules-of-thumb that people know to avoid, more or less, but here are some additional suggestions for couples who are preparing to have their pictures taken.

-For my own purposes, I want couples to feel relaxed and comfortable; being comfortable will translate to the quality of your images!
+Being comfortable will translate to the quality of your images!
 Feeling relaxed for your portrait session can be strongly linked to what you’re wearing — if you’re dressed up too much, you might feel stiff and awkward, and trust me, that will show in your photos!
-I think it’s better to convey your true selves for optimal photographs (though you should probably generally avoid sweatpants and running shoes).
+It’s better to convey your true selves for optimal photographs (though you should probably generally avoid sweatpants and running shoes).